smaclell/smaclell.github.io/_drafts/linq-to-moq.md

 {% endhighlight %}

 The syntax can take some getting used to and looks wonky at first, but for really simple mocks helps simplify your test setup.
+For more examples read the Moq [quickstart][moq].

 I hope you like this Moq feature and try it out soon.
 Enjoy.